In my yoga classes I have been using mala beads as a means of creating a calm and restful mind before meditation.

 How to use a mala

 Firstly, find a quiet place and get comfortable.
 Sitting on the floor with a cushion under your buttock and a straight back.
 If this is not comfortable sit in a chair with your feet flat to the ground.
 Keep a straight back and relax your shoulders.
 Hold your mala beads in your right hand with the guru bead facing you and the beads over your middle finger.
 Your ring finger and little finger remain connected.
 Gently close your eyes and placing your thumb on the first bead behind the guru bead, take in your breath and when you breathe out move one bead towards you and place your thumb on the next bead.
 Alternately you can say your sankalpa, mantra, either aloud or in your head, and then move the bead towards you.
+If your mind drifts off just bring it back to the breath or mantra and continue to move the beads.

 If you use all the mala beads it will take approximately 20 minutes.
 If you find that you do not have that much time start halfway, 10 minutes, or use just a quarter of the beads and take 5 minutes.